 Beyond brand names, certain technical features elevate a PC gaming controller from good to great:

-• Hall Effect Joysticks: This is a game-changer.
+- Hall Effect Joysticks: This is a major upgrade.
 Unlike traditional potentiometers that wear out, Hall Effect sticks use magnets and electrical current, meaning no physical contact and virtually no stick drift – a common and frustrating issue with older controllers.

 Connecting Your PC Gaming Controller: A Step-by-Step Guide